julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 - **Juniper** — Used in Alpine, Mongolian, and Sámi traditions for clearing and protection.
 - **Bay Leaf** — Divinatory and defensive, used in Greek, Slavic, and Mediterranean rites.
 - **Mugwort (Artemisia vulgaris)** — Dreaming, scrying, threshold crossing.
 Found across Eurasia.
 - **Cedar** — North American Indigenous smoke medicine.
-Also used in Sumerian temples.
+Also used in Sumerian temples. *Use only if harvested sustainably.
 - **Artemisia annua** — Revered in China for thousands of years, tied to spirits and healing.
 - **Rosemary** — Universally protective, used in funerals, love spells, and exorcisms.